legumeinfo/pandagma/README.md

-            run mcl - Derive clusters, with Markov clustering run consense - calculate a consensus sequences from each pan-gene set, If possible add sequences missed in the first clustering round. run summarize - Move results into output directory, and report summary statistics. clear_config - Clear all config variables
+            run mcl - Derive clusters, with Markov clustering run consense - calculate a consensus sequences from each pan-gene set, If possible add sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
+Useful for adding annotation sets that may be of lower or uncertain quality. run summarize - Move results into output directory, and report summary statistics. clear_config - Clear all config variables
               clean - Delete work directory